-Figure 16 provides subjective verification of positive anomaly forecasts for the period 8 January through 14 May 2014.
-(This portion year is used to assist in visualization.
-The underlying chart of positive anomalies is the same as shown in Fig. 15, only zoomed to 1 January through 14 May 2014.
-The first week of January 2014 data is used in computing the mean of a two-week window around each forecast day so that SCP positive anomaly forecasts commence on 8 January 2014.)
-Semi-transparent gray bars plotted over the colored positive anomaly forecasts indicate days with a significant number of observed hail and/or tornado events.
-Bars extending to half the y-axis in Fig. 16 are days with a total number of severe hail and tornado events exceeding the daily mean (18) for the period 1 January through 14 May, 2014, but not exceeding one standard deviation above the mean.
-Bars fully encompassing the y-axis are days with a total number of severe hail and tornado events exceeding one standard deviation above the mean (76 reports).
+Figure 16 provides subjective verification of positive anomaly forecasts for the period 8 January-14 May 2014.
+This portion of the year is used to assist in visualization.
+The underlying chart of positive anomalies is the same as shown in Fig. 15, only zoomed to 1 January-14 May 2014.
+The data for the first week of January 2014 are used in computing the mean of a 2-week window around each forecast day so that SCP positive anomaly forecasts commence on 8 January 2014.
+Semitransparent gray bars plotted over the colored positive anomaly forecasts indicate days with a significant number of observed hail and/or tornado events.
+Bars extending to half the y axis in Fig. 16 are days with a total number of severe hail and tornado events exceeding the daily mean (18) for the period 1 January-14 May 2014 but not exceeding one standard deviation above the mean.
+Bars fully encompassing the y axis are days with a total number of severe hail and tornado events exceeding one standard deviation above the mean (76 reports).

-1 Weak false alarms appear in the positive anomaly forecasts on 11 and 14 January when no significant severe weather was reported.
-More substantial false alarms appear from 3 through 5 February when normalized values in the range of 20 to 30 begin to

-4 appear in 5 to 7 day forecasts but no severe weather meeting our criteria are indicated.

-5 The stronger positive anomalies occurring on 21 and 22 February coincide with a to half the y-axis in Fig. 16).
-The CFSv2 forecast signal for these two days begins to strengthen around 20 to 22 days in advance, fades, then returns in the 5 to 10 day forecast range.
-These events are also followed by three days (22 through 24 February)
+Weak false alarms appear in the positive anomaly forecasts on 11 and 14 January, when no significant severe weather was reported.
+More substantial false alarms appear from 3 to 5 February when normalized values in the range of 20-30 begin to appear in 5-7-day forecasts but no severe weather meeting our criteria is indicated.
+The stronger positive anomalies occurring on 21 and 22 February coincide with a couple of days of above-average severe weather (semitransparent gray bars extending to half the y axis in Fig. 16).
+The CFSv2 forecast signal for these 2 days begins to strengthen around 20-22 days in advance, fades, and then returns in the 5-10-day forecast range.
+These events are also followed by 3 days (22-24 February) with relatively strong positive anomaly forecasts but no severe weather indicated.